-Theory and Application in the General Education Classroom 3 credits This course examines the characteristics of students with mild disabilities, and provides examples of the best teaching practices for inclusive education, behavior management, social skill instruction, and meredificities also and instruction.
+Theory and Application in the General Education Classroom3 credits\\\This course examines the characteristics of students with mild disabilities, and provides examples of the best teaching practices for inclusive education, behavior management, social skill instruction, and modifying classroom instruction specific to students with hidden and mild disabilities, including learning disabilities, mild intellectual disabilities and emotional disturbances.
+Prerequisite: EDU 355.
+Offered annually in the Fall Semester Must have passed the Praxis Core Academic Skills Test

-SPD 303 Assessment Methods and Individual Education Programming 3 credits
+SPD 303 Assessment Methods and Individual Education Programming 3 credits\\\